jposada202020/CircuitPython_uplot/docs/quick_start.rst

 This is a similar to Cartesian but designed to allow the user to use it as a data logger.
 The user needs to setup manually the range and tick values in order for this graph to work proeprly

+There are some parameters that you can customize:

+    * rangex and rangey: you need specify the ranges of your graph.
+This allows you to move your graph according to your needs.
+This parameters only accept lists
+    * ticksx and ticksy: Specific ticks for the X and Y axes
+    * line_color: you can specify the color in HEX
+    * tick_pos: Allows to show the ticks below the axes.
+    * fill: genrates lines under each point, to fill the area under the points

 .. code-block:: python